salbaroudi/IowaSalesAnalytics/Methodology&Notes/datagrip.md

 Once this is done, you can drag and drop from the Files area (on the right), straight onto the schema > public area.
 This can be done quickly for all files.

+### Seeing underlying scripts:

+For each table generated, you can see the underlying sql by right-clicking on the table, and selecting "Generate DDL to X".
+X is choice of output.

+This can be done at any level of the database, including the root database table itself.
+Scripts to generate the child tables below will also be included in the DDL.

+### Integrating SQL Scripts into Project:

+Simply open your project folder in the Files Area (right hand side), and place scripts in it.

+##Questions:

+- When the DDL script is run, how do you indicate the file path to csv or other files?